kevintruong/til/Synchronization,-Part-3:-Working-with-Mutexes-And-Semaphores.md

 ## How do I use mutex lock to make my data-structure thread-safe?
-Note, this is just an introduction - writing high-performance thread-safe data-structures requires it's own book!
+Note, this is just an introduction - writing high-performance thread-safe data structures requires its own book!
 Here's a simple data structure (a stack) that is not thread-safe:
 ```C
 // A simple fixed-sized stack (version 1)
 int count;